Quantum sensing in the field

 Quantum sensing provides a near term opportunity to deliver transformational new technologies to humanity.
 It’s all part of the quantum revolution we’re building at Q-CTRL and powering with quantum control.

-Recent tests have shown that the Q-CTRL cloud architecture allows complex optimization tasks to run faster than any competitive package and over ~10x faster than on a standalone machine, reducing compute time from nearly an hour to just a few minutes.
+Q-CTRL cloud architecture allows complex optimization tasks to run faster than any competitive package and over ~10x faster than on a standalone machine.

 Quantum computing is just the first application of the quantum tech revolution.
 Quantum sensing is even more exciting to us because it’s not just limited to information processing - and it’s likely to be here much sooner.